Title

 The Barangay Micro Business Enterprises (BMBEs) Act of 2002 promotes the establishment and growth of micro businesses by providing tax exemptions, financial incentives, and streamlined registration processes to enhance economic development and alleviate poverty in local communities.

-The State declares it as policy to hasten the country's economic development by encouraging the formation and growth of barangay micro business enterprises, integrating them into the mainstream economy, and granting them incentives and benefits to generate employment and alleviate poverty.
+To hasten economic development by encouraging the formation and growth of BMBEs, integrating them from the informal sector into the mainstream economy, rationalizing bureaucratic restrictions, enabling active government intervention at the local level, and granting incentives/benefits to generate employment and alleviate poverty.

-It is a certificate issued to a registered BMBE granting the authority to operate and avail of the benefits and privileges under the Act.
+It is the certificate issued granting authority to the registered BMBE to operate and to be entitled to the benefits and privileges under the Act.

-The Office of the Treasurer of each city or municipality is responsible for registering BMBEs and issuing the Certificate of Authority.
+The Office of the Treasurer of each city or municipality registers the BMBEs and issues the Certificate of Authority.

-The application must be processed within fifteen (15) working days upon submission of complete documents.
-If not processed within this timeframe, the BMBE is deemed registered.
+Applications processed within 15 working days upon submission of complete documents; otherwise, the BMBEs shall be deemed registered.

-Yes, all BMBEs are exempt from income tax on income arising from their operations.
+All BMBEs are exempt from income tax for income arising from the operations of the enterprise.

-No, BMBEs are exempt from the Minimum Wage Law, but employees are entitled to social security and healthcare benefits.
+BMBEs are exempt from the coverage of the Minimum Wage Law, but employees covered under the Act are entitled to the same benefits as regular employees, such as social security and healthcare benefits.

 Analyze Cases Smarter, Faster